Kazi Riton: Career

-Kazi Riton arrived in Dhaka in 1998 with only eight thousand taka in his pocket.
+Kazi Riton arrived in Dhaka in 1998.
 Early in his career he played in theater and worked as an assistant director in TV media.
 Then he started working in the film and TV media sector of Bangladesh regularly since 2000.
-He has performed in several drama serials & TV Movies, including ‘Dour’ (2004), on BTV (Bangladesh Television, the state-owned National Television network), ‘Binocular’ (2005) on NTV, ‘Groho Konna’ (2006) on NTV, ‘Bachelor Dompoti’ (2007) on BanglaVision and ‘A Team’ (2013) on Channel i, written by Masud Sezan and directed by Tania Ahmed.
-Besides these, he has appeared as a model in several commercials like AKTEL (mobile network operator), Jamuna Bank, Bangladesh Biman Airlines etc. Kazi Riton made his film debut in ‘Chandragrohon’ in 2008, directed by Bangladesh National Film Award-winning director Murad Parvez.
-The film won seven Bangladesh National Film Awards, and other awards.
+He has performed in several drama serials & TV Movies, including 'Dour' (2004), on BTV (Bangladesh Television, the state-owned National Television network), 'Binocular' (2005) on NTV, 'Groho Konna' (2006) on NTV, 'Bachelor Dompoti' (2007) on BanglaVision and 'A Team' (2013) on Channel i, written by Masud Sezan and directed by Tania Ahmed.
+Besides these, he has appeared as a model in several commercials like AKTEL (mobile network operator), Jamuna Bank, Bangladesh Biman Airlines etc. Kazi Riton made his film debut in 'Chandragrohon' in 2008, directed by Bangladesh National Film Award-winning director Murad Parvez.
+The film won Bangladesh National Film Award and other awards.

 Producer

-Besides acting, Riton started business in media sector as one of the partners of ‘5.Com’, where other partners were famous actresses Bijori Barkatullah and Ipshita Shabnam Srabonti, popular singer and actor Partha Barua.
+Besides acting, Riton started business in media sector as one of the partners of '5.Com', where other partners were famous actresses Bijori Barkatullah and Ipshita Shabnam Srabonti, popular singer and actor Partha Barua.
 Critically acclaimed drama serial Ditiyo Jibon (2003) which ran successfully on ATN Bangla, written by Anisul Hoque and directed by S.A.
-Haque Olike, was one of the major productions of ‘5.com’.
+Haque Olike, was one of the major productions of '5.com'.
 He worked as executive producer and producer in film and TV media.

-He is the Associate Producer of the financially successful film ‘Hridoyer Kotha’ (2006), starring National Award-winning actors Riaz and Purnima.
+He is the Associate Producer of the financially successful film Hridoyer Kotha (2006), starring National Award-winning actors Riaz and Purnima.

-Personal life

-Kazi Riton married to Mumtaz Alia Akbari in 2004.
-The couple has three daughters.
-Riton has established a charitable organization, 'Kazi Foundation' for child rights and Education.